 Our Equality Impact Assessment (EIA) Toolkit has been implemented into core business processes to provide a comprehensive insight into our local population, patients and staff’s diverse health needs.

-The tool covers all equality groups offered protection under the Equality Act 2010 (Race, Disability, Gender, Age, Sexual Orientation, Religion/Belief, Marriage and Civil Partnership and Gender Re-assignment) in addition to Human Rights and Carers, as well as including prompts for engagement with protected groups the tool also aids compliance with the Accessible Information Standard.
+The tool covers all equality groups offered protection under the Equality Act 2010 (Race, Disability, Sex, Age, Sexual Orientation, Religion/Belief, Marriage and Civil Partnership and Gender Re-assignment) in addition to Human Rights and Carers, as well as including prompts for engagement with protected groups the tool also aids compliance with the Accessible Information Standard.

 We have listed the main documents pertinent to Equality and Diversity below and provided the links if anyone wishes to read them.
 They include:

 Health Profiles: www.healthprofiles.info